Agnel-Wang/dev-z1-en.github.io/use/introduction.md

 The `sendRecvThread` under `CtrlComponents` is a function that calls `unitreeArm` for instruction operations, such as running to forward as an instruction

 And when running lowcmd, it is recommended to use its own defined thread, execute the `run` function, the run function starts to determine the command that needs to be sent to the motor through calculation, and finally calls sendRecv to send UDP packets.

+### 2.2.4 lowcmd_multirobots

+This program provides example of controlling munltiple robotic arms.

+For more information, see [SDK run](run.md)

 ## 2.3 examples_py